 -U.S Fish and Wildlife Service, North Atlantic-Appalachian Region Blog: posts cover topics including backyard birding, scientific observation, soil science, plant surveys and more!

 -NASA’s Earth Day at Home: Although people around the world are socially distancing, NASA is creating an opportunity to observe Earth Day virtually with the #EarthDayAtHome collection of new and curated activities and information.
 The collection includes at-home science activities, videos from Earth and space, downloadable posters, social media engagement and more.
 Many resources will be available in both English and Spanish.

--NOAA Live!
-Webinars: Hosted every Mon, Wed, and Fri at 11 EST. Register in advanced or explore previously recorded talks.
+-Archived NOAA Live!
+Webinars: This YouTube playlist is a growing archive of the webinars.
 Each webinar features a different NOAA expert/topic and a moderated question and answers session so that you can get a peek at what our NOAA scientists do in all the various NOAA offices.
 (Grades 2-8)

 Other Lists While not all within the Chesapeake Bay Watershed, we hope these other lists can also help you.

 -NAEE Online Learning Tools and Resources: This site includes a list of resources designed to keep learners of all ages interested and engaged during the crisis, from hands-on activities and lesson plans to websites, virtual tours, and more.